Fretuks/Ascend/README.md

 # Ascend: SbA (Stats by Actions) — short overview

 **Ascend** turns vanilla Minecraft into a lightweight, persistent RPG: train attributes by doing things in-game, gain Ascend levels, spend points to boost combat, movement, magic and social skills, and watch those choices change how your character performs.

+**This Mod is meant to be used alongside Iron's Spells and Spellbooks but does work without it.**

 ## What it does (quick)